 The Department of Defense (DOD) began establishing the Operation Tomodachi Registry following the devastating 11 March 2011 earthquake and tsunami in Japan.
 These unfortunate events caused severe damage to the Fukushima Daiichi Nuclear Power Station, which resulted in the release of radiation into the environment.
 This registry will include the names of nearly 70,000 DOD-affiliated individuals who were on or near the mainland of Japan during the period from 12 March 2011 to 11 May 2011, along with radiation-exposure estimates for each of these individuals.

 The Fukushima Nuclear Accident Independent Investigation Commission has issued its report.
 The commission was appointed by the Japanese Diet.
-An English-language version of the executive summary of the report can be found here.
-(10 megabytes)
+An English-language version of the executive summary of the report can be found on the Web Archiving Project website.

 "Fukushima Daiichi: ANS Committee Report" has been published by the American Nuclear Society (ANS) Special Committee on Fukushima.
 As stated in the report: "The Committee was charged to provide a clear and concise explanation of the accident events, health physics, and accident cleanup, as well as safety-related issues that emerged.
 The Committee also evaluated actions that ANS should consider to better communicate with the public during a nuclear event."